 The license is a one-time only cost that includes both use of the software and all hosting fees.
 Your community can update your Budget Challenge as often as you would like at no additional fee in order for your constituents to have the most current data possible.
 Next 10 will also assist with set up and teaching how to use the software.
 There may exist some flexibility on cost for smaller municipalities and nonprofits.

 How long does it take?

 Next 10 will provide everything needed to get your Challenge up and running, aside from the content.
-Licensees have complete control of the content within the overview page, demographic data, and all spending/revenue choices.
-Once the content is compiled, it can be entered into the content system and published live within a week.
+Licensees have complete control of the content within the overview page, demographic questions and data collected, and all spending/revenue choices.
+Once the content is compiled, it can be entered into the content system and published live in under a week.
 We will work with you on testing to ensure that everything is working properly before being made live.

 |Federal Budget Challenge|